InfiniteX8673/infinity/README.md

 ✅ Designed physics simulation experiments for learning projectile motion and kinematics.
 ✅ Prototyped custom siren systems using Arduino and Raspberry Pi (integrated with AI!).
 ✅ Created interactive games and webpages with responsive design and animation.
+✅ Published a website on GitHub pages at`https://infinitex8673.github.io/infinity/`.

     Small wins, building into massive success.